ooni/ooni.org/content/post/not-quite-network-censorship.md

 [`wakeworld.com.br`](https://atlas.ripe.net/measurements/10294532/#!probes) presenting the same failure and symptoms.
-But some other domains "hosted" by UPX Technologies were not affected, and [`dpnet.com.br` was one of properly working domains](https://atlas.ripe.net/measurements/10204294/#!probes).  as well as the resource `upx.com.br` hosted on the same nameservers has [no issues related to the  DNS resolving](https://atlas.ripe.net/measurements/10203916/#!general) from the same vantage points.
+But some other domains "hosted" by UPX Technologies were not affected, and [`dpnet.com.br` was one of properly working domains](https://atlas.ripe.net/measurements/10204294/#!probes) as well as the resource `upx.com.br` hosted on the same nameservers have [no issues related to the  DNS resolving](https://atlas.ripe.net/measurements/10203916/#!general) from the same vantage points.
-What is common between the failing domains (SERVFAIL response code) is the difference between the `NS` records at the top-level domain nameserver and the authoritative nameserver that was clearly visible in the tracing of the delegation path from the root name servers; `dig +trace`.
+What is common amongst the failing domains (SERVFAIL response code) is the difference between the `NS` records at the top-level domain nameserver and the authoritative nameserver that was clearly visible in the trace of the delegation path from the root name servers; `dig +trace`.

 ## NS records pointing to a CNAME is a bad practice